 “This is a draft proposal,” he said.
 “The next step of this process is that this proposed energy lending policy goes to our board of directors, to begin discussions on the document in September and ultimately it will be for the board of directors, the representative of the E.U. member states, to approve the bank’s energy lending policy.”

 “Focusing on this long-term investment represents an ambitious challenge for the bank.
-As a result, the bank will phase out support to energy projects reliant on fossil fuels: oil and gas production, infrastructure primarily dedicated to natural gas, power generation or heat based on fossil fuels,” the draft policy says.
+As a result, the bank will phase out support to energy projects reliant on fossil fuels: oil and gas production, infrastructure primarily dedicated to natural gas, power generation or heat based on fossil fuels,” the bank said in its draft policy.

 EIB was set up in 1958 under the Treaty of Rome, which led to the creation of the European Economic Community, later named the European Community, and is one of two accords that underpins the E.U.’s draft European Constitution.